A Fair Quarrel: Synopsis

 In the next scene, Jane has given birth to a healthy baby, and the child is put out to nurse.
 The Physician, thinking that Jane is what used to be called a "fallen woman," makes sexual advances at her, which Jane spurns.
 The mortified doctor threatens to expose the shame of what he thinks is her illegitimate child.
 The Physician's sister Anne, however, sympathises with Jane's plight.

 Lady Ager is almost hysterical when she learns that her son has gone to meet the Colonel on the field of honour; and she reveals that her previous confession of sexual immorality was false, designed only to keep her son out of the duel.

 Act IV is dominated by two comedy scenes.
 In the first (IV,i), Chough and his servant Trimtram are shown taking "roaring" lessons from a soldier turned con-artist, so that they can learn to be fashionable "roaring boys."
-In the second (IV,iv), Cough and Trimtram have set up their own roaring school, and indulge in a wild verbal fantasia of roaring talk.
+In the second (IV,iv), Chough and Trimtram have set up their own roaring school, and indulge in a wild verbal fantasia of roaring talk.
 In between, the wounded Colonel is shown lying on what he thinks will be his deathbed; he makes his will and has it read aloud to his Sister – who learns that she will inherit all of the Colonel's property, but only if she marries Captain Ager.
 This is the way the Colonel plans to show his repentance and to make amends for the wrong he now sees he has done.
 Ager, for his part, learns from his mother that her earlier confession was a lie – and meets the Colonel's Sister and learns of his will.

-In the play's conclusion, Jane is facing a marriage when the ridiculous Chough; the Physician, angry at her rejection of him, confronts Russell and Chough with his accusation.
+In the play's conclusion, Jane is facing a marriage with the ridiculous Chough; the Physician, angry at her rejection of him, confronts Russell and Chough with his accusation.
 Chough immediately backs out of the ceremony, and Russell becomes reconciled to Fitzallen as a son-in-law, as better than any alternative.
 The Colonel has learned that he will recover from his wound; he and Captain Ager patch up their quarrel, and Ager accepts the Colonel's Sister as his bride.